 Are you looking for WWII Education?
-Learn basic tips on navigating WWII records through a collection of articles I wrote.
+Learn basic tips on navigating WWII records and photographs through a collection of articles our staff wrote and some on NARA’s website.
 To learn more and go deeper into your research, pick up one of my Stories from the World War II Battlefield books if you are in the U.S. or Faces of War: Researching Your Adopted Soldier if you are in Europe.

 Watch my interview at the Federation of Genealogical Societies 2016 conference with Ancestry.com to learn more about what is possible with your research.